Church Holds A ‘Beyoncé Mass’ Featuring Her Music

 Beyoncé isn’t normally associated with church, but a forward-thinking pastor in San Francisco recently held a “Beyoncé Mass.”
-The mass featured songs like “Freedom,” “Flaws and All,” and an old favorite: Destiny Child’s “Survivor,” according to WND.
+The mass featured songs like “Freedom,” “Flaws and All,” and an old favorite: Destiny Child’s “Survivor,” according to Mother Jones.

 And if the pastor was hoping to catch the attention of more people in their community to attend church, it worked.
 The turnout for the Beyoncé Mass was 900 people, whereas a normal night only attracts around 50 people.

-The night started with Beyoncé’s music playing softly in the background as people were seated, followed by a sermon and concluded by music.
+The night started with the choir singing “Survivor,” followed by a sermon and concluded by more music.
 The sermon included readings from Luke and the Psalms.
 It was given by Rev. Yolanda Norton, who is teaching a course called “Beyoncé and the Hebrew Bible” at a nearby seminary.

 The sermon theme revolved around the liberation struggle, scripture readings, and snippets of Ella Baker’s speech, who was a civil rights leader.
 The pastor emphasized that the mass wasn’t about worshipping the celebrity, but rather about speaking about her in context of Christianity.